OCA/l10n-netherlands/l10n_nl_postcodeapi/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module contains integration of the excellent and free address completion service 'PostcodeAPI'.
+This module contains integration of the excellent address completion service 'PostcodeAPI'.
 The service allows lookups by zip code and house number, providing street name and city.
 The lookups will be triggered in the partner form views when a zip code or house number is entered or modified.
 Only